Covering of spheres by spherical caps and worst-case error for equal weight cubature in Sobolev spaces: Introduction

-A \emph{spherical $t$-design}, a concept introduced in the groundbreaking paper~\cite{DeGoSei1977}, is a finite subset $X_N \subset \sph{d}$ of cardinality $| X_N | = N$ with the characterizing property that a QMC method with node set $X_N$ integrates exactly all spherical polynomials of degree~$\leq t$; i.e.,

-Yudin~\cite{Yud1995} showed that if $X_N$ is a spherical $t$-design, then $X_N$ gives a covering of the sphere~$\sph{d}$ with radius $\eta_{t,d}$, where $\cos(\eta_{t,d})$ is the largest zero of a certain Jacobi polynomial.
-Reimer~\cite{Rei1999,Rei2000} extended Yudin's result to any positive weight cubature rule that is exact for polynomials of degree at most $t$, and used results relating the largest zero of Gegenbauer polynomials to the first positive zero of a Bessel function, to show that such point sets, which include spherical $t$-designs, have covering radius $\COV(X_N) = \mathcal{O}_d( 1/t )$.
+Yudin~\cite{Yud1995} showed that if $Z_{N_t}$ is a spherical $t$-design, then $Z_{N_t}$ gives a covering of the sphere~$\sph{d}$ with radius $\eta_{t,d}$, where $\cos(\eta_{t,d})$ is the largest zero of a certain Jacobi polynomial.
+Reimer~\cite{Rei1999,Rei2000} extended Yudin's result to any positive weight cubature rule that is exact for polynomials of degree at most $t$, and used results relating the largest zero of Gegenbauer polynomials to the first positive zero of a Bessel function, to show that such point sets, which include spherical $t$-designs, have covering radius $\COV(Z_{N_t}) = \mathcal{O}_d( 1/t )$,where the order notation $\mathcal{O}_d$ means that the implied constant depends only on $d$.

-The definition of spherical $t$-designs says nothing about the number of points $N$ that might be needed, but lower bounds on $N$ of order $t^d$ were given in the original paper~\cite{DeGoSei1977}.
-Recently Bondarenko et al.~\cite{BoRaVi2013} proved the existence of spherical $t$-designs with $N$ of exactly the order $t^d$: \begin{proposition} There exists $c_d>0$ such that to \emph{every} $N \geq c_d \, t^d$ there exists an $N$-point spherical $t$-design on $\sph{d}$. \end{proposition} Consequently we shall say that $( X_N )$ is a \emph{sequence of optimal order spherical designs} if each $X_N$ is a spherical $t$-design with $N \asymp t^d$.
-(Here the notation $a_N\asymp b_N$ means that there exist positive numbers $c_1$ and $c_2$ such that $c_1 a_N\le b_N\le c_2 a_N$.)

-Combining this with Yudin's result shows that an optimal order spherical design sequence $( X_N )$ has the optimal covering property~\eqref{eq:optimal.covering.property}.
-Reimer's result also shows that the node sets of positive weight cubature rules which are exact for polynomials of degree at most $t$ and have $N = \mathcal{O}_d( t^d )$ points form a sequence that has the optimal covering property.
-The present paper extends Yudin's result in a different direction, by relaxing the condition that polynomials of degree up to $t$ be integrated exactly.
+Yudin's result implies that a sequence of spherical $t$-designs with $N_t \asymp t^d$ points has the optimal covering property~\eqref{eq:optimal.covering.property}.
+Reimer's result also shows that the node sets of positive weight cubature rules that are exact for polynomials of degree at most $t$ and have $N = \mathcal{O}_d( t^d )$ points form a sequence that has the optimal covering property.
+The present paper extends Yudin's result in a different direction, replacing the condition that polynomials of degree up to $t$ be integrated exactly by a condition on the rate of convergence of the QMC error.